AARP Eye Center

-Imagine that the queen invites you for dinner at Buckingham Palace.
+Imagine that the king invites you for dinner at Buckingham Palace.
 Would you complain that the mashed potatoes are not as good as yours?
 Tell an off-color joke?
 Lecture everyone at the table on appropriate curfews for the kids?

 “When you are the guest in someone’s home, it’s your responsibility and duty to be a gracious guest.
 That means making everyone comfortable,” she says.

 Even royal family gatherings are complicated by traditions, emotional baggage and, when adult children host parents, by the role reversal of “my house, my rules.”
 Meanwhile, ongoing concerns about COVID-19 variants add a whole new layer.
 But that makes it even more important to make things work, and as adults, we should be up to the challenge, says Gottsman, who has grown adult children and an 8-year-old grandchild.

 “We get to choose what kind of relationships we have,” she says.
 “If we want positive, strong relationships, sometimes we need to know when to bite our tongue.
 And other times we need to know that we need to be responsible for our body language and our tone of voice.”

 But how do you meld the roles of parent and guest?